Lotfi-66/Lotfi-66/README.md

 </p>

 <p align="center">
-Last update on Sun May 25 2025
+Last update on Mon May 26 2025
 </p>

 <p align="center">
-221 days before new years
+220 days before new years
 </p>

 <p align="center">
-🤖 This README.md is updated with hate 💔, by Lot-Bot 🤖
+🤖 This README.md is updated with cruelty 😱, by Lot-Bot 🤖
 </p>